-The draft Preliminary Assessment recommended that a new DMMP with data collection and inter-agency coordination required for designation of a new placement site be undertaken to provide long-term maintenance dredging capacity.
+The DMMP recommended that the data collection and inter-agency coordination required for designation of a new placement site be undertaken to provide long-term maintenance dredging capacity.
 This would include consideration of new offshore placement sites or nearshore placement sites for beneficial reuse of dredged materials (Outer Breakwater).